quantum-t/quantum-web/src/index.md

 <!--StartFragment-->

 Mary-Beth Hosking is a pragmatic and seasoned technology leader with extensive experience in organisational transformations.

-Mary-Beth is currently authoring “In One Piece - a step by step guide to surviving change”.
-When published, her book will provide valuable advice on how leaders can continue to deliver business imperatives, support their teams, ensure their own well-being and grow their careers during change.​
+Mary-Beth published her first book, “In One Piece - a step by step guide to surviving change” in 2020 at the start of the Covid Pandemic and has been presenting her ideas on grappling with the outcomes of the pandemic and the return to work conundrum that business is now facing.

+Her second book "From Singer to CIO - A story of resiliency, transformation and recognizing your value" is well underway and she is looking to launch this in December 2022.

+Mary-Beth speaks at events and conferences across Australia.
+To see her at her next in person event, check out the events tab.

 ​Mary-Beth holds a Masters Degree in Business and Technology with majors in Strategic and Change Management.
 She has had over 17 years experience leading restructures in multinational organisations including BP, Toll Holdings and Specsavers.​

-​Mary-Beth acts as mentor, coach and trainer to leaders grappling with organisational uncertainty and change.
+She is currently the Global CIO for Pointsbet Pty Ltd, an entertainment, gaming and wagering organisation.

 <!--EndFragment-->